What is the difference between New and Recertified AEDs?

 replacement pads under the hospital’s contract.

 There can be any number of reasons why the AEDs were traded in, but rest assured that before they find their new home, they will be put through rigorous testing and accessorizing to ensure that they satisfy ALL factory requirements and specifications.
-All re-certified AEDs go through an 11-point inspection before they can wear the 2nd Life Series label.
+All used AEDs go through an 11-point inspection before they are officially recertified and can wear the 2nd Life Series label.
 What is the 11-point checklist?

 11-Point AED Checklist: